TurboGears/tg2docs/docs/main/Deployment/ProductionINI.rst

 You will likely replace your entire application checkout directory every time you re-deploy your application, so things such as persistent session-storage, and cache directories should be located outside your checkout.

+If you are deploying with an egg, you can continue to use %(here)s in the config to reference the "deployment directory" (where you production.ini file is), and this will be outside the egg's path.
+(This is the :ref:`deploy_standard`)

-The appropriate location is somewhat open to sysadmin preference, but a good default choice would be `/var/local/myappname`, which would create config lines like this:
+If you are using a source-code-checkout into the deployment location, the appropriate location is somewhat open to sysadmin preference, but a good default choice would be `/var/local/myappname`, which would create config lines like this:

 .. code-block:: ini